-Andre Stitt was born in Belfast, Northern Ireland in 1958.
+Andre Stitt (b.
+1958) grew up in Belfast, Northern Ireland and lives and works in Cardiff Wales.
 He studied at Ulster Polytechnic and Belfast College of Art & Design, Ulster University 1976-1980.
 He is currently Professor of Fine Art at Cardiff School of Art & Design, Cardiff Metropolitan University, and a Fellow of the Royal Society of Art.

 Although Stitt’s reputation was founded on his international career as a live artist, he originally trained as a painter in his home town of Belfast.
 In 2008 he was awarded a major Creative Wales Award to develop his painting practice and has since radically changed his output to painting.
 His recent works are inspired by architectural blue plans and the structural and emotive qualities of the post war brutalist housing estate where he grew up.